thevuong/next15-filterlist/STEPS.md

 - Demo app: Very slow load, slowed down data fetches on purpose.
 - But, it's actually not bad.
 This is all html, and things work.
 And there is no JS on the client side.
 - Turn off Js
 - Try out tabs, try search with a basic form, see the result in the table.
-Searching directly to my database, no React state.
 - Good base case, will work even if we are on a device with low processing power that cannot run JS efficiently.
 - No forms, we are focusing on data fetching and server components patterns, forms and mutations is another story, I've done talks on that before.